 - Remove the lead author and acknowledge his/her contributions so that the team can immediately proceed with manuscript development to make up for the delays

 This poll is now closed.
-Poll results will be released in The MAP in late August 2019.
+Poll results will be released in The MAP in early September 2019.